-The University has a highly complex and resource-rich information technology environment upon which there is increasing reliance to provide mission-critical academic, instructional and administrative functions.
-Safeguarding the institution’s computing assets in the face of growing security threats is a significant challenge requiring a strong, persistent and coordinated program that leverages widely accepted, effective security practices appropriate for the higher education environment.
-This policy states the codes of practice with which the University aligns its information technology security program.
+The University has a highly complex and resource-rich information technology environment upon which mission-critical academic, instructional, and administrative functions rely.
+Safeguarding the institution’s information technology assets in the face of growing security threats is a significant challenge requiring a strong, persistent, and coordinated program that leverages widely accepted, effective security practices appropriate for the higher education environment.
+This policy states the codes of practice with which the University aligns its information security program.

 There are no terms that require definition.

-The University’s information technology security program is based upon best practices recommended in the “Code of Practice for Information Security Management” published by the International Organization for Standardization and the International Electrotechnical Commission (ISO/IEC 27002), appropriately tailored to the specific circumstances of the University.
-The program also incorporates security requirements of applicable regulations, such as the Family Educational Rights and Privacy Act, Gramm-Leach-Bliley Act and Health Insurance Portability and Accountability Act.
-Professional organizations, such as the national EDUCAUSE Association and the Virginia Alliance for Secure Computing and Networking, serve as resources for additional effective security practices.
+The University’s information security program is based upon best practices recommended in the “Code of Practice for Information Security Management” published by the International Organization for Standardization and the International Electrotechnical Commission (ISO/IEC 27002), appropriately tailored to the specific circumstances of the University.
+The program also incorporates security requirements of applicable regulations, such as the Family Educational Rights and Privacy Act, Gramm-Leach-Bliley Act, and Health Insurance Portability and Accountability Act.
+Professional organizations, such as the national EDUCAUSE Association, the Center for Internet Security, and the Virginia Alliance for Secure Computing and Networking, serve as resources for additional effective security practices.

 The ISO/IEC 27002 Code of Practice and other sources noted above are used to guide development and ongoing enhancement of additional information security policies as needed.
 All policies governing information security can be found in the University’s Policy Directory and at:

 - The Medical Center’s IT policy website.